 Ages 8+, 1 player

 Calling all cat lovers - this is a one-person brainteaser that will tickle your cat fancy.
 Each puzzle card shows a colored grid and a number of specific cats at the top.
 Using those cats, lay them on the grid so that there are no empty spaces and no cats are overlapping or hanging off the grid.
 The cats can face any direction, front or back.
 The puzzles increase in difficulty as you go and include beginner, intermediate, advanced, and expert.
 The card will indicate if the cats are to be arranged in two, three, or four layers!
 Multiple layer puzzles can include cats that are standing up as well as laying down.
 There is a puzzle on each side of each puzzle card and a solution on each side of each solution card.
-I have not ended up using this puzzle much for therapy as the cats are small and can slide around on the card.
+I have not ended up using this puzzle much for therapy as the cats slide around on the card too much.
+And if you place a cat and find out a few cats later that it doesn't work in that position, it is hard to remove that cat without disturbing the other cats around it.
 This can end up being frustrating for some as different arrangements are tried.

 - Solve a puzzle or two with the individual looking on before giving it to him to solve.
 Think out loud as you try different pieces or strategies to help teach problem solving.